massgov/mayflower-patternlab/styleguide/source/_patterns/01-atoms/01-buttons/button-link2.md

 ---
-title: Button Main Link
+title: Minor Button Link
 ---
-Description: A link `<a>` element which is styled to look like a main button.
+Description: A link `<a>` element which is styled to look like a minor button.

 ## Status: alpha
 ### Used In:

 ### Required Variables:
 ~~~
-buttonMain {
+buttonMinor {
     href:
         type: string
     text: